kragen/derctuo/markdown/modelica-notes.md

-I haven't found a good explanation of what Modelica is, so here's my effort.
-It's a *multi-domain* textual language for *numerical simulation* of models of *continuous-time* systems *hierarchically* composed of *lumped* elements whose behavior is specified through *acausal equations*.
+I haven’t found a good explanation of what Modelica is, so here’s my effort.
+It’s a *multi-domain* textual language for *numerical simulation* of models of *continuous-time* systems *hierarchically* composed of *lumped* elements whose behavior is specified through *acausal equations*.
 It is particularly suited for designed physical systems such as machines or chemical plants.
-(Sometimes the term "cyber-physical systems" is used to emphasize the importance of control systems.)
+(Sometimes the term “cyber-physical systems” is used to emphasize the importance of control systems.)
 Also, it has aspects to facilitate graphical display of the models as block-and-line diagrams, and comes with a large library of standard components.
 Its fundamental basis is ordinary differential algebraic equations of finite dimensionality, but it also supports hybrid simulation with discrete events.

-Here's my effort to explain my understanding of what this means, bearing in mind that I've never used Modelica, so some of this may be laughably wrong.
+Here’s my effort to explain my understanding of what this means, bearing in mind that I’ve never used Modelica, so some of this may be laughably wrong.

 Multi-domain